Plano Dog Bite Lawyers Who Win You More Money – And Don’t Pay Any Medical Bills Until After You Win Your Claim!

 We don’t employ a single paralegal or junior attorney.
 As you talk to lawyers, make sure you ask who does the work on your claim.

 This could be why 90% of our cases end up settling without having to go to court.
-And when your claim settles out of court, you pay just a 29% fee of your case’s final settlement value (compared to our normal fee of 33%).
+And when your claim settles out of court, you pay just a 29% fee of your case’s final settlement value (compared to the industry standard fee of 33%).

 Finally, we employ an in-house private investigator, Mike Foster.
 Most firms contract this service out, which costs you more.